peteamiri/Tutorials/Artificial Intelligence/README.md

 Artificial intelligence (AI) can be broadly categorized into the following branches:

-* Machine Learning: It involves creating algorithms that can learn from data and improve their performance on a specific task over time.

-* Deep Learning: It is a type of machine learning that uses neural networks with multiple layers to analyze and interpret complex data such as images, videos, and sound.

-* Natural Language Processing (NLP): It involves creating algorithms that can understand, interpret, and generate human language.

-* Robotics: It involves creating intelligent machines that can perceive and interact with the physical world.

-* Expert Systems: It involves creating systems that can mimic the decision-making abilities of a human expert in a particular domain.

-* Computer Vision: It involves creating algorithms that can analyze and interpret visual data such as images and videos.

-* Knowledge Representation and Reasoning: It involves creating systems that can represent knowledge in a structured way and use logical reasoning to make decisions.

 These branches of AI are often used together to create more complex and sophisticated systems.